sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedaH/yajurvedaH/kapiShThalakaThasaMhitA.md

 OF
 THE KAPIṢṬHALA MS.

  The ms. is full of clerical mistakes and without the help of Kāṭhaka and other Vedic texts it is not always possible to see the original readings through them.
-Besides corruptions such as are common to all badly preserved works, there are some peculiarities which deserve special [mention](# "For working this and the following sections I used Prof. Caland's and Göttingen University copies."):
+Besides corruptions such as are common to all badly preserved works, there are some peculiarities which deserve special mention[^5]:

+[^5]: "For working this and the following sections I used Prof. Caland's and Göttingen University copies."

 \(a\) Lengthening of the final syllable—
  revatyām, haviṣyām, jagatyām 1, 8 for revatyaṃ, haviṣyaṃ, jagatyaṃ (cf. Pāṇini IV, 4, 122 revatī-jagatî-haviṣyābhyaḥ praśasye); tanvāṃ 1, 8.
 VIII, 9.
 XXX, 8.
 XLVII, 6.
 7 for tanvaṃ; tanvāḥ VII, 5 for tanvaḥ; punās I, 16 for punas; vīryāṃ XXX, I for vīryaṃ; asuryāṃ XXX, 5 for asuryaṃ; sarvadevatyāṃ XXXVII, 7 for sar-